DHCSSza/escalator-sadilar/content/champions/dh-oer/index.md

 Ideally, we hope to support at least one project led by a representative from the 26 South African public universities in 2022/2023.

 Applications will be evaluated by a panel consisting of the UNESCO Chair on Multimodal Learning and Open Educational Resources Executive Committee and representation from ESCALATOR/SADiLaR.
 Applicants may be invited to provide more information about their project via an online meeting.
 The panel's decision is final.
-Feedback will be provided by or on 1 March 2022.
+Feedback will be provided by or on 15 March 2022.

 If successful, a line manager will have to endorse participation in this programme.

-### Application form
-*\[<a href="#top">Back to top</a>\]*

-Please apply here:
-<a href="https://forms.gle/H8GpZxz8nc7ygYkU8" target="_blank">https://forms.gle/H8GpZxz8nc7ygYkU8</a>.

-This application form is also available in Google Doc format to facilitate collaborative proposal development.
-Please feel free to copy the Google Doc and develop your proposal before pasting the answers into this application form.
-Google doc is available at <a href="https://docs.google.com/document/d/13PbOe0nSaRQQAyWCapJnsHZ-e3JrKSDPg8wb4krJU28/edit?usp=sharing" target="_blank">https://docs.google.com/document/d/13PbOe0nSaRQQAyWCapJnsHZ-e3JrKSDPg8wb4krJU28/edit?usp=sharing</a>.

-Please note: Only applications submitted through the official application form at <a href="https://forms.gle/H8GpZxz8nc7ygYkU8" target="_blank">https://forms.gle/H8GpZxz8nc7ygYkU8</a> will be considered.
-The Google doc is merely for proposal development.

-### Question and answer sessions
-*\[<a href="#top">Back to top</a>\]*

-We are hosting two open Q&A sessions to answer questions related to the programme, schedule, content, and application process.
-You are also welcome to join these sessions if you'd like to discuss your project idea.

-**Please sign up** by completing this short form: <a href="https://forms.gle/rHTcJtkwHMxFzceL7" target="_blank">https://forms.gle/rHTcJtkwHMxFzceL7</a>.

-**Session dates:**
-- ~~25 January 2022 @ 9:00 - 10:00 am SAST~~
-- ~~8 February 2022 @ 16:00 - 17:00 pm SAST~~
-- 23 February 2022 @ 11:00 - 12:00 SAST

 ### FAQs
 *\[<a href="#top">Back to top</a>\]*